HyPolDev/Project-2_TV/README.md

 ## 🤖 How does it work?

-Just click the start button and start enjoying
+Just click the start button and start enjoying.
+The snake game can played with the arrows.

 ## 🛠️ Tech&Tolls used